Influenza viruses infect our cells, but cell entry alone does not result in influenza (the disease).

 Mild or asymptomatic outcomes from Flu infection can occur in as many as 50-77% of infected people.[1,22]

-Studies using ferrets – a small animal model that can be infected using human Flu viruses and show relevant illness – identified that the amount of virus in the nose correlated with transmission of Flu virus from infected to uninfected ferrets.
+Studies using ferrets – a small animal model that can be infected using human Flu viruses and show relevant illness – identified that the amount of virus in the nose correlated with influenza virus transmission from infected to uninfected ferrets.
 Obvious signs of ferret sickness were not necessary.
 Droplets from symptomatic ferrets late in the disease course did not result in infection of sentinel uninfected ferrets but direct contact usually did (as it did in the early stages too).

 Flu viruses may also transmit during the “presymptomatic” period.
 This is the time between when we’ve been infected and virus is replicating in our airways but we’re not yet showing signs of the illness to come.
 Presymptomatic ferrets could produce infectious droplets (and aerosols?).
 And direct contact (which is pretty direct among ferrets) was a transmission risk before and during symptoms.
 Another reminder to wash those hands (or paws, if you’re a ferret)!